Crossing the Line: Integrations at Boundaries

 Strategy 3: Degraded Mode

-// If external analytics fails, continue operation
+// Non-critical: If analytics fails, continue

 Shop.API -> AnalyticsService "Track events" [non_critical]

-// If email fails, queue for later
+// Queue for later: If email fails, queue it

 Shop.API -> EmailService "Send notifications" [async_queue]